-Branches Florida City celebrated its 7th Annual “Florida City, Love Yourself” on Jan.
-16th as dozens of volunteers beautified the Florida City community and revitalized 4 homes in the nearby area, helping Branches families and neighbors in need on this special day.
-One home even received a custom built sandbox.
-Volunteers also worked on various projects at Homestead Middle School.
-The activities took place from 7:30am-2pm at and around Branches Florida City, located at 129 SW 5th Avenue, Florida City.
+Branches Florida City celebrated its 8th Annual “Florida City, Love Yourself” on Jan.
+15th as dozens of volunteers came together to beautify the Florida City community and revitalized 3 homes in the nearby area, helping Branches families and neighbors in need on this special day.
+The activities took place from 7:30am-2pm at and around Branches Florida City.
 It was another fantastic day of service!

-On Saturday, January 28th, 2017 Branches South Miami hosted the 4th Annual “MLK Remix” from 11am-5pm at the Gibson-Bethel Community Center, 5800 SW 66th St., South Miami.
+On Saturday, February 10th, 2018 Branches South Miami also hosted the 5th Annual “MLK Remix” Festival from 11am-4pm at the Gibson-Bethel Community Center, 5800 SW 66th St., South Miami.
 The day started at 10am with the South Miami MLK Unity Parade that ended at the Community Center and kicked off the MLK Remix event.

-The event featured several artist performances such as reggae artist Etana, blues artists Ike & Val Woods and Christian rapper Yak Yak.
-Several dance groups also performed such as Ife-Ile (Afro-Cuban dance), Dedications Dance (liturgical dance), and Out Loud Artistry (modern Hip-Hop dance) and there was enlightened spoken word from Moetic and Robin Sanders.
-All performers helped spread a positive message to the kids and youth in the community and truly inspired the entire audience.
+The event featured several artist performances and several dance groups.
+All performers helped spread a positive message to the kids and youth in the community.
 Off stage, the event featured several vendor booths and interactive activities for kids of all ages to enjoy.
-Activities included face painting, a STEM class offered by FIU’s medical students and art and dance classes offered by Art South, Dedications and Out Loud Artistry.
+Activities included face painting, art and dance classes offered by Out Loud Artistry and much more.

-About 450 people attended MLK Remix including the mayor, vice-mayor, commissioners, and several of the local church representatives.
+Over 500 people attended MLK Remix in 2018 including the mayor, vice-mayor, commissioners, and several of the local church representatives.
 Thank you to our key funder, the Miami-Dade County Department of Cultural Affairs.
-Generous donations from the City of South Miami, the South Miami CRA, South Miami Hospital, Footworks and Publix also helped make all of this possible.
-We are truly grateful for the incredible support of our partners and the entire South Miami community for this incredible event in honor of Dr. Martin Luther King, Jr. We can’t wait to see everyone again next year!
+Generous donations from the City of South Miami, the South Miami CRA, South Miami Hospital, BJ’s, Publix and Winn Dixie also helped make all of this possible.
+We are truly grateful for the incredible support of our partners and the entire South Miami community for this incredible event in honor of Dr. Martin Luther King, Jr. We can’t wait to see everyone again in 2019!